core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

 (also called "recycling the absent option").

 Clients that use Request-Tag for a particular purpose (like in {{req-tag-applications}}) MUST NOT recycle a request tag unless the first operation has concluded.
-What constitutes a concluded operation depends on the purpose, and is defined accordingly, see examples in {{req-tag-applications}}.
+What constitutes a concluded operation depends on the purpose, and is defined accordingly; see examples in {{req-tag-applications}}.

 When Block1 and Block2 are combined in an operation, the Request-Tag of the Block1 phase is set in the Block2 phase as well